I am a huge fan of arm knit blankets so today I am sharing another fun arm knit blanket tutorial!

 - Push your right hand under the working yarn on the left hand then pull the yarn from the tail through the loop. (see video – slow motion)

 - Take that loop and pull it over your right arm.
 Keep casting the stitches onto your right arm.
-Make it tight but not too tight.
+Make it taut but not too tight.

 - Cast on about 20 stitches on your right arm.